 - doing practical tasks like cooking and cleaning, taking them to appointments and doing the shopping

-You can do some work whilst claiming carer’s allowance but you can only earn up to £116 a week after tax, national insurance contributions and half of any pension contributions have been taken into account.
-If because of your work you pay someone else (other than a close relative) to look after the person you care for or your children, you may be able to deduct some of this from your earnings to get below the £116 limit.
-There is more detailed information about working whilst claiming Carers Allowance from Carers UK.
+You can do some work whilst claiming Carer’s Allowance but you can only earn up to £139 a week after tax, national insurance contributions and half of any pension contributions have been taken into account.
+If because of your work, you pay someone else (other than a close relative) to look after the person you care for or your children, you may be able to deduct some of this from your earnings to get below the £139 limit.
+There is more detailed information about working whilst claiming Carer’s Allowance from Carers UK.

-You can be employed or self-employed and claim carer’s allowance.
+The work that you do may be employed or self-employed.
 Make sure you keep all your wage slips and accounts, including expenses if you are self-employed.
-The Carers Allowance Unit will probably want to see evidence of your earnings and any relevant payments.
-In some cases, for example, when your earnings vary they may want to see details on an on going basis.
+The Carer’s Allowance Unit will probably want to see evidence of your earnings and any relevant payments.
+In some cases, for example, when your earnings vary they may want to see details on an ongoing basis.